rrovetto/Orbital-Space-Ontology-Project/index.md

 ## History: Author Bio-Contextual-Efforts
 This project has been a pursuit since 2011, when I conceived of the concept for applying ontology to the orbital debris (1) (OD) domain toward improving the OD hazard via ontology-based data sharing and integration (verifying documents and references available upon request).
 When not pursuing employment or maritime search and rescue, I've searched for (and continue to) a funded opportunity to sustainably work on this project in a team environment with professionals in the required disciplines astrodynamics, astroinformatics, computer science, and ontology engineering.
 I have developed enough paper cocepts on this to make it a PhD project, and seek to also complete a space discipline degree, astronautics and orbital dynamics being my original passions.

+### Background
+_Computational ontologies_ are computer-readable generic terminologies with a formal semantics.
+They provide data and knowledge models for software applications to draw from and reason over.
+Their class terms (and formal definitions) provide semantic annotation of database terms, which provides meaning to data.
+Ontology engineering is related to the fields of information/data science, linked-data, semantic web, artificial intelligence, and database management.
+Semantic interoperability, data-exchange, data-fusion, data-mining, data-extraction, and knowledge representation are practical aims of ontologies.
+Concepts and distinctions from philosophical and formal ontology are often used.

 ## License
 Copyright (c) Robert J. Rovetto 2011-2017.